A gradient flow approach to the Boltzmann equation: Introduction

 \subsection{Acknowledgment}

-{ The author wishes to thank Andr\'e Schlichting for fruitful discussion on this work and related topics.
+{ The author is grateful for the remarks and suggestions of the referees on a previous version of the manuscript.
+He wishes to thank Andr\'e Schlichting for fruitful discussions on this work and related topics.
 The author gratefully acknowledges support by the German Research Foundation through the Collaborative Research Center 1060 \emph{The Mathematics of Emergent Effects} and the Hausdorff Center for Mathematics}